buildspace/buildspace-projects/NFT_Game/en/Section_2/Lesson_2_Deploy_And_See_NFTs_Changing.md

 For example, when we do `player.hp = player.hp - bigBoss.attackDamage;` it’s actually changing the `Health Points` attribute that shows up on OpenSea on the NFT itself.
 Let’s test this out to make sure it's working as expected!

-### 👻 Deploy again and see the NFTs changing values.
+### 👻 Deploy again and see the NFTs changing values

 Copy all of `run.js` and overwrite whats in `deploy.js`.
 Here's what my `run.js` looks like right now: